Site Overlay

 Cardiovascular disease (CVD) physicians, also called cardiologists, diagnose and treat conditions of the heart and blood vessels.

-They perform diagnostic tests, create treatment plans that may include medication and lifestyle changes, and perform certain procedures like cardiac catheterization.
+They perform diagnostic tests, create treatment plans that may include medication and lifestyle changes, and perform procedures such as cardiac catheterization.

 They manage conditions like coronary artery disease, heart failure, arrhythmias, and heart attacks.